rajanieprabha/HackZurich/README.md

 # What it does
 It uses trained time-series tensorflow models to predict real-time free parking spaces in the city of Zurich.
+You can spin up the server via Node.js, and getting an API key from TOMTOM following the simple instructions ![here] (https://developer.tomtom.com/maps-sdk-web-js/tutorials/display-vector-map).

 # How I built it
 We used tensorflow and keras to train time-series dependent data to predict multiple points in the future.
 We used the Tom Tom API to load maps and connected the backend-frontend using node.js and json!